ulisesedu7/To-Do-List-Project/README.md

-# Awesome-Books
+# To-Do-List

-This repository contains an web app that allows to add and remove book's data using Javascript.
+This repository contains an web app that allows to add and remove items to a to-do-list data using Javascript.

 ## Built With